Surgery is often the best option for bulging varicose veins visible

 veins in this study.
 Blood can still

-flow up the leg back to the heart along deeper, unaffected veins.
+flow up the leg along deeper, unaffected veins.
 The cut in the groin is closed

-with a stitch which is absorbable and does not require removal.
+with a stitch.
 Other veins marked before the operation are then pulled out of

-tiny cuts (avulsions, phlebectomies).
+tiny cuts (avulsions).
 These cuts are usually only 2-3 mm long and are closed

-There are newer techniques available to destroy the greater
+There are newer techniques available to ablate the greater

-saphenous vein (GSV) in the thigh, without physically removing the vein by stripping.
+saphenous vein (GSV) in the thigh, without physically removing the vein.

 These techniques are VNUS radiofrequency ablation (RFA) and endovenous laser ablation

-Both seem to be effective in the short to medium term.
-At present
+Both seem to be effective in the short to medium term and may ultimately become

 the durability of these procedures in the longer term is unknown, they require